Inside: Simple Steps to Build Character with Books

-- Select one main chapter book that illustrates the character trait.
+- Select a chapter book that illustrates the character trait.
 (Follow character development from initial conflict to story resolution)

-- Choose a variety of shorter stories to mix in.
+- Choose a variety of related picture book stories to mix in.
 (Cover more ground on the topic with folk tales, myths, picture books, etc.)